Ice Maker Water Leak Repair for Samsung RF28T5001SR French Door Refrigerator

 Step 1: Prepare the Samsung RF28T5001SR for Service

-🔨 Pro Tip from Dave
+🔧 Pro Tip from Drew

 Disconnect power to the Samsung RF28T5001SR and turn off the water supply valve.
 Remove all items from the freezer and refrigerator compartments.
 Locate the water shut-off valve approximately 3 feet behind the unit at floor level, typically connected to a copper or plastic supply line.
 Use an adjustable wrench to turn the valve clockwise until fully closed.
-Pull the refrigerator forward approximately 24 inches to access the rear panel, using furniture sliders to protect the flooring.
+Pull the refrigerator forward about 24 inches to access the rear panel, using furniture sliders to protect your flooring.

 Step 2: Remove the Lower Rear Access Panel